 For much more about when to use large format tiles and medium or small tiles, see my detailed tile size guide.

 5. Use Large Format Tiles to Add the Illusion of Depth

-A simple way to make a medium-sized bathroom look bigger is to use larger tiles.
+A simple way to make a medium-sized bathroom look bigger is to use choose large format tiles or large tiles.
 This may seem like contrary advice because the space is already small, but using a larger tile will mean fewer grout lines.
 That means that the walls and floor may appear to be a single surface.
-Remember that simplicity is key to making a small bathroom appear bigger.

 The other reason large tiles can effectively make a bathroom look bigger is that the scale is deceptive.
-Your mind tells you that if the tiles are big, then the room must be big.
-Voila, your bathroom will seem larger instantly.
+It creates and optical illusion, causing your mind to see large tiles, making the room seem larger instantly.

 6. Create Visual Flow by Accenting Tiling Around Curves